Nebo15/confex/README.md

       end
       ```

-  2. Ensure `confex` is started before your application:
+  2. Ensure `confex` is started before your application (Don't add it for the apps using Elixir 1.4.0 or newer):

       ```elixir
       def application do